 Cabinets & Countertops

-During the winter, the stainless steel outdoor cabinets and outdoor countertops will do better with a polish before the cold sets in.
+During the winter, the stainless steel outdoor cabinets and outdoor countertops will do better with a polish before the freezing temperatures set in.
 Our cabinets are designed for durability and functionality while providing clean, dry storage throughout the winter months.
 Just be sure to remove all liquids from the cabinets and drawers so that they don’t freeze.
-It’s also a good time to clean out the cabinets before winter arrives and throw out anything that is expired or no longer needed.
+It’s also a good time to clean out the stainless steel cabinets before winter arrives and throw out anything that is expired or no longer needed.